 Steve Jobs screenwriter, Aaron Sorkin, said he discussed the movie with Lisa Brennan-Jobs before making it and calls her the "heroine of the film."

 Lisa Brennan-Jobs has three half-siblings, Reed, Erin and Eve, whose mother is Jobs' widow, Laurene Powell Jobs.
-Lisa Brennan-Jobs is currently a freelance writer living in New York and has written for such publications as O, The Oprah Magazine and Vogue.
-You can also read Lisa Brennan-Jobs' blog.
-In the movie, Brennan-Jobs is played by actresses Ripley Sobo, Makenzie Moss and Perla Haney-Jardine at various ages.
+Brennan-Jobs is currently a freelance writer living in Brooklyn and has written for such publications as O, The Oprah Magazine and Vogue.
+You can also read Lisa Brennan-Jobs' blog, although it hasn't been updated since 2009.
+In the movie, Brennan-Jobs is played by actors Ripley Sobo, Makenzie Moss and Perla Haney-Jardine at various ages.

 But that still doesn't answer the question on everyone's mind: Was the portrayal of Steve Jobs' daughter in the movie really accurate?
-There are plenty of facts about Lisa in the movie that have been confirmed — like the paternity dispute and the initial denial that Jobs named the Apple Lisa after his daughter.
-And yet, like most on-screen adaptations, the Steve Jobs movie isn't 100 percent on point.
+There are plenty of facts about Brennan-Jobs in the movie that have been confirmed — like the paternity dispute and the initial denial that Jobs named the Apple Lisa after his daughter.
+And yet, like most on-screen adaptations, the Steve Jobs movie isn't 100 percent on-point.

-The scene of 5-year-old Lisa bonding with Jobs backstage by using MacPaint is reported to be pure fiction.
-And while we don't want to give away any spoilers, the big reconciliation between Jobs and Lisa at the end of the movie also leaves out the fact that Jobs had remarried and had three other kids.
+The scene of 5-year-old Brennan-Jobs bonding with Jobs backstage by using MacPaint is reported to be pure fiction.
+And while we don't want to give away any spoilers, the big reconciliation between Jobs and Brennan-Jobs at the end of the movie also leaves out the fact that Jobs had remarried and had three other kids.
 What's true is most of the good stuff, though some details may be shaky.
-Jobs and Lisa were in a much better place before he died in 2011, and their tumultuous relationship alone makes the movie worth watching.
+Jobs and Brennan-Jobs were in a much better place before he died in 2011, and their tumultuous relationship alone makes the movie worth watching.